borntofrappe/game-development/03 Match Three/Match Three 4/README.md

-Fill the board.
+# Match Three 4

+_Please note:_ `main.lua` depends on a few assets in the `res` folder.
+Consider copy-pasting the resources from `Match Three — Final`.

 ## Re-tiling

-Once the tiles are moved downwards, to fill the empty spaces created by removing the matches, it's necessary to re-populate the `self.tiles` table.
+Once the matches are removed and the existing tiles are updated, it is necessary to include new tiles in place of the old ones.

 Once again, loop column by column and row by row.
 In the code I proceed in reverse row order, but as the tiles are included in the same instant, there's fundamentally no difference.